Noncommutative mirror symmetry for punctured surfaces: Appendix: Hochschild Cohomology and -structures

-\begin{lemma} The rule above makes $\mu^\kappa_u$ well defined for all $u$. \end{lemma} \begin{proof} We have to check that if there are two positive cycles $a_r,\dots a_1$ and $b_s\dots b_1$ that can be used to reduce the product, the end result will not depend on the order of the reduction.
-If we look at an entry that is equal to an arrow, we can uniquely identify the cycle and the power we need to reduced this arrows away.
-This is because each arrow sits in just one positive cycle and property $B$ will determine the power.
+\begin{lemma} The rule above makes $\genmu_u$ well defined for all $u$. \end{lemma} \begin{proof} We have to check that if there are two positive cycles $\alpha_1\dots \alpha_r$ and $\beta_1\dots \beta_s$ that can be used to reduce the product, the end result will not depend on the order of the reduction.
+If we look at an entry that is equal to an arrow, we can uniquely identify the cycle we need to reduce this arrow away.
+This is because each arrow sits in just one positive cycle.

 If we have two cycles that can be reduced, our big product either looks like

 or